Terracotta tiles - bring the Mediterranean warmth home this winter!

 Back to news ›

-and rectangular formats - which each have a honey/pink tone.
+formats - which each have a honey/pink tone.
 These tiles are made using a wooden mould, before being laid out in the sun to dry.
-The
+The choice of size

 If you’re after an even more rustic look, our Antique Pammets are ideal.